Suunto SHRM2 heart rate monitor — Whoop competitor?

 • Cons: new category, strong incumbents, optical accuracy is hard, marketing alongside wrist HR claims is delicate.

-The arm band and continuous wear segment is where Whoop has built a subscription business from nothing, where Polar has held a quiet share for years, and where Suunto has been conspicuously absent.
-SHRM2, as a Whoop competitor, could be worth the effort, whereas all other options feel commercially weak.
+The arm band and continuous wear segment is where Whoop has built a subscription business from nothing, where Polar has held a quiet share for years, and where Suunto remains conspicuously absent.
+SHRM2 as a Whoop competitor would have been worth the effort.
+A three-channel chest strap, while welcome, is not.

 The arm-band category is also where Garmin’s Q1 2026 earnings call signalled a new-category product, with CIRQA the leading candidate.
-Suunto, Garmin and Whoop targeting the same form factor in the same window would mark the most contested wearable category of 2026.
+Garmin and Whoop targeting the same form factor in the same window leaves Suunto on the sidelines of the most contested wearable category of 2026.

-If the SHRM2 ships as an armband alongside the coin-cell Core 2, Suunto will have launched two of the most distinctive wearable products of 2026 within a single window.
+Even so, SHRM2 is the first new Suunto heart rate strap in over a decade.
+Paired with the coin-cell Core 2, Suunto is bringing two distinctive products to market in a single window.
 The Core 2 analysis is here: Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 More: Gadgets & Wearables